-Cost Approach: In the cost approach, the improvement value is determined by first estimating the cost to replace the building with a new one, and then subtracting depreciation, which makes the existing building worth less than the cost of a new one.
+Cost Approach: In the cost approach, the improvement value is determined by first estimating the cost to replace the building with a new one, and then subtracting the loss of value caused by depreciation.
 Depreciation can be caused by physical deterioration, functional obsolescence (poor functional design), or by economic obsolescence (effects of factors outside the property such as high traffic).
 The improvement value is added to the land value to produce a total value by the cost approach.